ArminKardan/quickengine/1-12-qe-front-globals-changeenduser-name.md

 ### `changeenduser.name`: Change Logged-In User's Name Globally

-This function is available only in `xwebsite` blocks.
-It allows changing the `name` field of the currently logged-in `enduser` across the entire QE ecosystem—including the QE website and all connected `xwebsite` instances.
+This function is available only in `XWebsite` blocks.
+It allows changing the `name` field of the currently logged-in `enduser` across the entire QE ecosystem—including the QE website and all connected `XWebsite` instances.

 ---